CONTENTS

 21. I want to report the structure of a composite product.
 How is it done in the interface?

-A: In the product listing, an icon is added after the product name, from which the sub-product diagram of the composite product can be displayed.
-This diagram only reports the top level of the sub-product structure.
-Additionally, the product card has a corresponding icon after the product name, from which the diagram can be displayed.
-This diagram depicts all sub-product levels of the structure.
+A: In the product listing, an icon is shown after the product name, from which you can display the sub product diagram of the composite product.
+This diagram shows only the top level of the sub product structure.

 22. I want to get a report on products that have reached the alert limit as easily as possible.
 How does this happen in extended product management?